-If an amount is attributable to a reportable transaction described in Regulations section 1.6011-4(b) (other than a transaction described in Regulations section 1.6011-(4)(b)(6) relating to significant book-tax differences), the amount must be reported in columns (a), (b), (c), and (d), as applicable, of Part II, line 12, Items relating to reportable transactions, regardless of whether the amount would otherwise be reported on Part II or Part III of Schedule M-3.
+If an amount is attributable to a reportable transaction described in Regulations section 1.6011-4(b), the amount must be reported in columns (a), (b), (c), and (d), as applicable, of Part II, line 12, Items relating to reportable transactions, regardless of whether the amount would otherwise be reported on Part II or Part III of Schedule M-3.
 Thus, if a taxpayer files Form 8886, Reportable Transaction Disclosure Statement, the amounts attributable to that reportable transaction must be reported on Part II, line 12.

-A corporation is required to report in column (a) of Parts II and III the amount of any item specifically listed on Schedule M-3 that is in any manner included in the corporation's current year financial statement net income (loss) or in an income or expense account maintained in the corporation's books and records, even if there is no difference between that amount and the amount included in taxable income unless (a) otherwise provided in these instructions or (b) the amount is attributable to a reportable transaction described in Regulations section 1.6011-4(b) other than a transaction described in Regulations section 1.6011-(4)(b)(6) (relating to significant book-tax differences) and is therefore reported on Part II, line 12.
-For example, with the exception of interest income reflected on a Schedule K-1 received by a corporation as a result of the corporation's investment in a partnership or other pass-through entity, all interest income included on Part I, line 11, whether from unconsolidated affiliated companies, third parties, banks, or other entities, whether from foreign or domestic sources, whether taxable or exempt from tax and whether classified as some other type of income for U.S. federal income tax purposes (such as dividends), must be included on Part II, line 13, column (a).
-Likewise, all fines and penalties paid to a government or other authority for the violation of any law for which fines or penalties are assessed must be included on Part III, line 12, column (a), regardless of the government authority that imposed the fines or penalties, regardless of whether the fines or penalties are civil or criminal, regardless of the classification, nomenclature, or terminology attached to the fines or penalties by the imposing authority in its actions or documents.
+A life insurance company is required to report in column (a) of Parts II and III the amount of any item specifically listed on Schedule M-3 that is in any manner included in the life insurance company's current year annual statement net income (loss) or in an income or expense account maintained in the life insurance company's books and records, even if there is no difference between that amount and the amount included in taxable income unless (a) otherwise provided in these instructions or (b) the amount is attributable to a reportable transaction described in Regulations section 1.6011-4(b) and is therefore reported on Part II, line 12.
+For example, with the exception of interest income reflected on a Schedule K-1 received by a life insurance company as a result of the life insurance company's investment in a partnership or other pass-through entity, all interest income, whether from unconsolidated affiliated companies, third parties, banks, or other entities, whether from foreign or domestic sources, whether taxable or exempt from tax and regardless of how or where the income is classified in the life insurance company's annual statement, must be included on Part II, line 13, column (a).
+Likewise, all fines and penalties paid to a government or other authority for the violation of any law for which fines or penalties are assessed must be included on Part III. line 12, column (a), regardless of the government authority that imposed the fines or penalties, regardless of whether the fines or penalties are civil or criminal, regardless of the classification, nomenclature, or terminology attached to the fines or penalties by the imposing authority in its actions or documents, and regardless of how or where the fines or penalties are classified in the life insurance company's summary of operations or the income and expense accounts maintained in the life insurance company's books and records.

-If a corporation would be required to report in column (a) of Parts II and III the amount of any item specifically listed on Schedule M-3 in accordance with the preceding paragraph, except that the corporation has capitalized the item of income or expense and reports the amount in its financial statement balance sheet or in asset and liability accounts maintained in the corporation's books and records, the corporation must report the proper tax treatment of the item in columns (b), (c), and (d), as applicable.
+If a life insurance company would be required to report in column (a) of Parts II and III the amount of any item specifically listed on Schedule M-3 in accordance with the preceding paragraph, except that the life insurance company has capitalized the item of income or expense and reports the amount in its annual statement or in asset and liability accounts maintained in the life insurance company's books and records, the life insurance company must report the proper tax treatment of the item in columns (b), (c), and (d), as applicable.